Adaora Elonu: International career

 Elonu has played with the Nigerian's national team with whom she achieved the bronze medal in the AfroBasket Women 2015, being elected as part of the tournament's All-Star Five.

 She was part of the Nigerian side that won gold at the Afrobasket 2017 championship in Mali.
 She averaged the team's high 3.9 assists per game.
 She was also a member of the tournament's top ten players.
 Elonu emerged captain of the Nigeria Women's National Basketball Team on 10 August while the team camped in Atlanta in preparation for the 2018 FIBA Women's World Cup.
 During the 2018 FIBA Women's Basketball World Cup, she averaged 7.4 points, 4.6 rebounds and 2.1 assists per game.

 She also participated in the 2021 FIBA women's Afrobasket basketball tournament in Cameroon, as the captain of the team, clinching the title.
 She was named the tournament's Most Valuable Player (MVP).

 Personal life

-Adaora Elonu is sister to also professional basketball player Chinemelu Elonu.
+Adaora Elonu is also the sister of professional basketball player Chinemelu Elonu.